 A paddelrad is equivalent to a curved arrow, with the first plane corresponding to the tail and the second to the head,

 Euler’s theorem says that given two orientations there exists a rotation taking one to the other.
-Thus the change in orientation after two rotations is the same as that made by a single rotation.
+Thus the change in orientation after two rotations is the same as the change made by a some single rotation.
 Paddelrads enable us to find that single rotation, as follows.

 Consider two rotations (as usual about the same point) and let A and B be two paddelrads representing them per Lemma #1.
 Call their ordered planes Atail Ahead and Btail Bhead respectively, taking the names from the corresponding curved arrow.
 Consider the plane common to the axis of A and the axis of B and call it P. By Lemma #2, if we choose a paddel from A and one from B, their respective paddelrads can be rotated so that the chosen paddels coincide, specifically in the plane determined by the paddelrads’ axes, P. So rotate A on its axis so that Ahead lies on P and rotate B on its axis so that Btail lies on P as well.
 Thus the four planes